JetBrains/teamcity-documentation/topics/configuring-connections.md

 ## JetBrains Space
 {id="connect-to-jetbrains-space" auxiliary-id="Connect to JetBrains Space"}

+>If you are looking for how to integrate your JetBrains Space instance with TeamCity, check out this **[full integration guide](how-to-configure-cicd-for-jetbrains-space.md)**!

 This type of connection can be used for:
 * Publishing build statuses in [JetBrains Space](https://www.jetbrains.com/space/) with the help of [Commit Status Publisher](commit-status-publisher.md).
 * [Authenticating in TeamCity](configuring-authentication-settings.md#JetBrains+Space) with a JetBrains Space account.